Sary1983/english-notes/style-analysis.md

 ### TOne is the author's attitude toward the subject.
 You can recognize the tone/attitude by the language/word choices that the author uses.
 His language will reveal his persepctive/opinion.
 (That is, whether it is possible/negative) about the subject.
 Tone must be inferred through the use of descriptive words.

+Go in depth; describe the tone.
+A negative tone can mean anything: angry, sad, etc.